meeb/gateaux/README.md

 https://github.com/apple/foundationdb/

 FoundationDB has, by design, a bare minimum of features.
-It presents an interface to applications which reads and writes binary data.
-The only structure it provides natively is `pack()` and `unpack()` which convert tuples of data into binary, and binary back out into tuples of data.
-The tuples themselves can contain strings, integers, floats and bytes.
+It presents an interface to applications which reads and writes binary data with a few basic helper layers.

-It has no support for rich data types (for example `datetime` objects) nor provides any data validation.
+It has no support for rich data types (for example `datetime` objects) nor provides any extended data validation.
 FoundationDB is designed to have layers of abstraction built on top of it to provide additional features.

-`gateaux` is a pure Python 3 (>=3.6) library which provides automatic rich data type handling and validation.
-Logically, it sits somewhere between bare FoundationDB and full layer implemenations for more complex applications.
+`gateaux` is a pure Python 3 (>=3.6) library which provides rich data type handling and validation on top of the usual `pack()` and `unpack()` methods and extends the `fdb.tuple` built-in layer.
 It is loosely modled from the interfaces to relational database object-relational mapper (RDBMS ORM) systems.
-Each `gateaux` structure (comparable to a "model") effectively formats one single key/value pair at a time.
+Each `gateaux` structure (comparable to a "model" in the ORM world) effectively formats one single key/value pair at a time with more rigid validation than the `fdb` library provides out of the box.

 `gateaux` does not handle FoundationDB connections for you, just the data parsing part of your application.
-Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of `fdb.tuple.pack` and `fdb.tuple.unpack` with some nice syntaxic sugar.
+Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of tuple packing and unpacking with some nice syntaxic sugar.
+`gateaux` does not abstract away any of the useful existing keyspace interface.

 While there is overhead in checking data and converting it between types, `gateaux` is relatively performant as all it does is shuffle native Python data types about.